As a parent, you may wonder whether your pre-schooler has a vision problem or when a first eye exam should be scheduled.

 - Eye/hand coordination

-Your family doctor or pediatrician likely will be the first medical professional to examine your child’s eyes.
-If eye problems are suspected during routine physical examinations, a referral might be made to an ophthalmologist or optometrist for further evaluation.
+Generally, your child’s primary care physician will be the first person to examine your child’s eyes.
+If any eye issues are found or suspected, your provider may refer your child to an ophthalmologist or optometrist for further evaluation.
 Eye doctors have specific equipment and training to help them detect and diagnose potential vision problems.

 Curious about specific eye tests for infants and children?